Frequently Asked Questions

 - Can I use financial aid to cover the cost of my visa application?

-Study Abroad includes the estimated cost for a student visa application within the program budget that it sends to the Office of Financial Aid.
+Education Abroad includes the estimated cost for a student visa application within the program budget that it sends to the Office of Financial Aid.
 This is the same as is posted on the estimated costs page.
 This estimate factors in the cost of applying for the student visa (including the cost of applying in person if necessary with airfare, lodging, and meals).
 Financial aid takes into account the total estimated cost for the program, including these visa expenses.

 - When should I apply for my visa?

 This is a very important question, especially for students going on spring programs when there is a narrow window of time between applying for a program in the fall and the deadline to apply for a student visa.
 Check the application timeframe on the consulate website very carefully.
 Usually consulates have a beginning and ending date during which they will accept visa applications.
 (For example, they might accept visa applications between 30-90 days before your scheduled departure.)
 Apply as early as possible.
 This means you should start gathering the required supporting documents well in advance so that you have everything ready to go when the consulate will first start accepting visa applications.

 - What types of supporting documents might be required for my student visa application?